herdiansc/jquery.columnfilter/README.md

 - Table structure: The table need to have head structure with this hierarchy: table > thead > tr > th
 - This plugin relies on localStorage support on browser

+# Contribution
+Please feel free to contribute by forking this repo and creating a PR.

 # License
 jQuery.columnFilter is licensed under the MIT License - see the LICENSE file for details